Diamondrubix/cs342Homework4/Game5/ExecuteREADME.md

 if either port 3001 is occupied or if you do not give it a proper ip address.

 The names of each player will be printed on the console so the input following the name will be the action of that player.
+To use a gui use gui <number>
-Valid Commands list (case insensitive):
+replace <number> with numbers (0-4) 0 is the text interface 1 is Alex, 2 is Adam and 3 is Zain Valid Commands list (case insensitive):
 	Exit - Exits the game
 	Look - Prints out information about the current player location and player health and equipment